Using Airline Incidental Credits

 screenshot of Travel Bank area on United Airlines site

 When I press the purple button to fund my TravelBank account, I can buy two $100 certificates and use my card that offers this credit.
-I end up with a $200 credit to use on United and the credit appears on my credit card statement.
+I ended up with a $200 credit on United, which appears on my credit card statement.

 Screenshot of United TravelBank